Bordered Foam Dressing 2×2 (10 ct.)

 NM5050BF | HCPCS: A6212

 Foam dressings are absorbent, non-adherent dressings that draw moisture and debris away from the wound bed and provide a barrier from environmental contaminants.
 These dressings can also be to protect intact skin from damage related to pressure and friction.

-This Bordered Foam dressing 2×2 has a thin clear adhesive border and non-stick foam pad.
+This Bordered Foam dressing 2×2 has a thin, clear adhesive border and non-stick foam center pad.

 What is a Foam Dressing?

 Foam dressings are made up of fibers with small open cells that form an absorbent, sponge-like material.
 These open cells draw up drainage and debris from the wound bed, promoting a moist healing environment for natural healing.

 Foam dressings are non-adherent and provide thermal insulation while acting as a protective cushion over the healing wound bed.
 These dressings allow water vapor across the surface of the wound, but block fluids, bacteria, and other contaminants from entering.